Chicago Remains to Be Seen

 The Di Salvo family

-The marker identifies the parents -- Angelo Di Salvo (1869 - 1932) and Rosa Di Salvo (1872 - 1927) -- and includes two small photographs of them.
+The statue marks the graves of two people -- Angelo Di Salvo (1869 - 1932) and Rosa Di Salvo (1872 - 1927) -- and includes two small photographs of them.
+But who are the people represented by the statue?

 But the most amazing and unique aspect of this marker isn't its beauty or the intricate detail work of the sculptor.
 The entire statue is mounted on a platform and it rotates.
 It doesn't move on its own, but if you push it, the entire top half of the monument swivels 360 degrees.
 Considering the size and weight of the monument, it isn't too difficult to move, which means it must be perfectly balanced.